CVIU-CSU/CR4CACD/README.md

 ## Contextual Relationships for Abnormal Cervical Cell Detection

-This is the code implementation of the RoI attention method.
+This is the code implementation of [Exploring Contextual Relationships for Cervical Abnormal Cell Detection](https://arxiv.org/abs/2106.15113).
 Our code is built on the basis of MMDetection.

 MMDetection is an open source object detection toolbox based on PyTorch.
 It is a part of the OpenMMLab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).